 First offenders of a minor infraction may be offered police “diversion,” which means they can avoid court by offering community service, a donation, or by attending counseling.
 The maximum penalty for possession of marijuana is three months jail and a $500 fine.
 Importing, cultivating, and supplying cannabis is susceptible to eight years imprisonment, while the maximum penalty for dealing hashish or oil is 14 years imprisonment.

-The cultivation of cannabis, depending on the amount, can result in a 7 year jail term or an immediate 2 year jail term and/or a $2,000 fine.
+The cultivation of cannabis in New Zealand, depending on the amount, can result in a 7-year jail term or an immediate 2-year jail term and/or a $2,000 fine.

 The New Zealand government legalized the commercial cultivation of hemp in 2005.
 To receive a permit to cultivate, import, or sell hemp and its seeds, farmers must apply to the Ministry of Health and pay a fee of NZ$500 per license.